 The Scottish National Trail runs from the top of the Pennine Way at Kirk Yetholm all the way to Cape Wrath, around 470 miles in total.
 This post covers the southernmost section as far as Glasgow.

-When I arrived at Berwick upon Tweed on April 10th 2017 the town was glowing in warm spring sunshine and gleaming with thousands of daffodils.
+When I arrived, three hours late, at Berwick upon Tweed station on April 10th 2017 the town was glowing in warm spring sunshine and gleaming with thousands of daffodils.

-This was nice, but scant compensation for missing the bus to Kirk Yetholm, something I’ll probably never shut up about for the rest of my life.
+This was nice, but scant compensation for having missed the last bus to Kirk Yetholm.
 Rather than enjoying an evening yomp over Wideopen Hill followed by a chilly night’s wild camping somewhere west of Morebattle, I was forced to hole up in the beautiful and friendly Duncan House BnB at Kelso and spend a pleasant evening in Rutherford’s Micropub.
 How annoying.

 I walked the Scottish National Trail because I wanted to learn about Scotland, and as it turned out I couldn’t have had a better start than Duncan House in which there is an extensive library.
 Most of the books are, admittedy, about fishing, but Scottish culture and history also feature.
 I learnt a lot more from an unintended night in Kelso than I would have done from my intended walk and wild camp.

 Just behind the BnB is a small plaque to Sir William Fairbairn, one of Victorian Britain’s most eminent engineers, President and Gold medal winner of the Royal Society.
-Whereas everywhere in Scotland the most tenuous connection with Robert Burns, the popularity of whose poetry I find inexplicable, merits an expensive statue and probably a festival, men like Fairbairn who built the modern world are modestly commemorated, if at all.
+Whereas everywhere in Scotland the most tenuous connection with Robert Burns merits an expensive statue and probably a festival, men like Fairbairn who built the modern world are modestly commemorated, if at all.

 George Rosie confirms this in the book The Manufacture of Scottish History (Donnachie & Whatley (eds) 1992, Polygon), observing that as well as fetishising Burns, Scotland’s burgeoning heritage industry typically majors on industrial memorabilia, militarism, royalism and highlandism while conspicuously ignoring both the strange, potent and often terrifying story of Scottish religion and this small nation’s quite extraordinary contribution to science and technology.